 One of the most popular hikes on Oahu, Koko Head Stairs is a relatively short hike but don’t be fooled.
 The unforgiving incline will have you gasping for breath by the time you reach the top.
 My personal best was 12:15 but I have seen people fly up much quicker.
 If you take a leisurely walk up you can expect to finish between 30 minutes and 1 hour.

 The hike itself is free but it isn’t near Waikiki.
 There is a tour that includes transport, assistance, food, and someone to carry your water and guide you along the way.
-If you prefer to do the tour with a guide and including hotel pick/up and drop-off from Waikiki it could be a good option.
+If you prefer to do the tour with a guide and includes hotel pick/up and drop-off from Waikiki it could be a good option.

 Book your tour: Koko Head Trail Guided Adventure